andrewt3000/web_development/README.md

 Preferred: [mobx](https://mobx.js.org/) - simple, scalable, state management.

 Alternatives:
-- [react Context](https://reactjs.org/docs/context.html) can be used with useContext and [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) hook.
+- [react Context](https://reactjs.org/docs/context.html) can be used with useContext hook.
 - [redux](https://redux.js.org/) is a predictable state container for JS Apps.
 Has immutable state.
 It has more boilerplate than mobx, [redux tradeoffs](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367).
 [See my redux cheat sheet](redux.md)

 ### React Router